Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 ## Burning

 Finally, burning.
 Unlike the other functions of the contract, this function doesn't do anything with a pool: it only burns an NFT.
-And to burn an NFT, the underlying position must be emptied and tokens must be collected.
-So, if we want to burn an NFT, we need: to call `removeLiquidity` an remove the entire position liquidity; call `collect` to collect the tokens after burning; call `burn` to burn the token.
+And to burn an NFT, the underlying position must be empty and tokens must be collected.
+So, if we want to burn an NFT, we need to:
+1. call `removeLiquidity` an remove the entire position liquidity;
+1. call `collect` to collect the tokens after burning the position;
+1. call `burn` to burn the token.

 ```solidity
 function burn(uint256 tokenId) public isApprovedOrOwner(tokenId) {